AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/share_the_screen_ios.md

 ### 2. Use the Extension for screen sharing in the project

-Add `RPSystemBroadcastPickerView` to the view of the app as a button to start screen recording.
+Add `RPSystemBroadcastPickerView` (iOS native class) to the view of the app as a button to start screen recording.

 ```swift
 // Swift